 Special Guests – Learning from Professionals

-Our students participate in many music concerts, drama productions, dance shows, film shows and visual arts exhibitions throughout the school year.
-Students are committed to the performance schedule.
-Our students rehearse at school for many hours beyond the school day.
-It’s a dynamic, creative world where our students practice, perform and create on their own, in small or large groups throughout the school.
+ESA students are committed to a performance schedule that includes participation in music concerts, drama productions, dance shows, film shows and visual arts exhibitions.
+Our students rehearse at school for many hours beyond the school day, and we often work until late at night.
+This is a dynamic and creative world for practice, performance and creation – individually, or in small or large groups throughout the school.

 Our student-run athletic council supports numerous sports.
 Intramural sport offerings are decided based on student interest.
-We are fortunate to have a common lunch hour so that all students can participate in intramurals.
-We also compete in the West Region of the TDSSAA in a number of sports.
+Our common lunch hour allows all students to participate in intramural sports, and we compete in the West Region of the TDSSAA.

 Learn more >>